mkutz/screenplay-workshop-parabank/README.md

 ### Part 3: Asking Questions

-To finish our first screenplay, we need to answer the __question__ if the user is logged in now.
+To finish our first screenplay, we need to answer the __question__ if our login was successful.

 So let's create another method in our [Actor] `seesThat` which takes an instance of the new [Question] interface.

+// Create `Actor.seesThat(Question)` in Actor

 Similar to a [Task] being performed by an [Actor], a [Question] must be answered by one.
 So we create a method `answeredBy` taking an [Actor] as argument.

+// Add `answeredBy(Actor)` to the `Question` interface

 Unlike a [Task] a Question should return us an answer.
-In case of our first Question "is the user logged in?", that answer is either yes or no. So the type of the answer is `Boolean`, but there will be Questions with other types of answers, so let's use Java generics to make the return type of `answeredBy` whatever the question requires.
+In case of our first Question "is the user logged in?", that answer is either yes or no. So the type of the answer is `Boolean`, but there will be Questions with other types of answers, so let's use Java generics to make the return type of `answeredBy` and `seesThat` whatever the question requires.

+// Make `answeredBy` and `seesThat` return a generic type

 To implement our first [Question] "[LoggedIn]", we again need to use the actor's [BrowseTheWeb] ability and extract the WebDriver, then we can copy the code from the [HomePage]'s `isLoggedIn` method.

+// Implement `LoggedIn` and add code `HomePage.isLoggedIn` to its `answeredBy` method

 Again, we need to inline the locators, and we also generate `equals`, `hashCode` and `toString`.

+// Let Idea generate `equals`, `hashCode` and `toString`

 To make the code more readable, we will again add a static method to create an instance of [LoggedIn], named `loggedIn`.

+// Add static initializer `loggedIn` for `LoggedIn`

-Now let's use the method within `seesThat` in `assertThat` to verify the effect in our test.
+Now let's go back to the [LoginScreenplay] and ask the actor if they `seesThat` they are `loggedIn` to verify the effect in our test.

+// Add `user.seesThat(loggedIn)` to `LoginScreenplay`

 Now let's run our screenplay, which is finally equivalent to the original [LoginTest].

+// Execute `LoginScreenplay`

 As a homework task, have a look at [RegisterTest] and try to create an equivalent [RegisterScreenplay].